influitive/seedomatic/readme.markdown

 * You can specify a *match_on* attribute to prevent duplicate entries being created when seeds are run a second time.
   Seed-O-Matic will try to find an entry which matches your match_on fields, and update if one is found.
 Multiple items work as well.
 * You can tag your seed files as well, if you want to import a subset of seeds in particular circumstances.
+* `seed_mode` controls how SeedOMatic handles records that were matched based on the match_on fields.
+See 'Seed Mode' below for more details.

 ## Running Seeds